Walker scores 39, Celtics beat Nets 121-110

 Nets: Have not beaten the Celtics in Boston in their last seven tries.
 They had won three in a row on the road; they have not won four straight road games since 2008.

-Celtics: Injured forward Gordon Hayward took the microphone to wish the crowd a happy Thanksgiving before the opening tip.
 When the ball got stuck between the backboard and the shot clock in the final minutes, Celtics guard Marcus Smart grabbed a mop to jar it loose.
 The fans responded with an “M-V-P!” chant.

 UP NEXT